Terms and Data Sources

 CEO compensation data was obtained from proxy statements filed with the U.S. Securities and Exchange Commission (SEC) for the latest fiscal years.
 It includes data for some 3,000 corporations, including most of those listed in the Russell 3000 Index.
 The compensation year reported on the website denotes the fiscal year as reported in the proxy statements.
 This data is updated, usually monthly, throughout the year.
 Industry classifications are based on Standard Industrial Classification (SIC) codes obtained from proxy statements.

 Hourly CEO pay assumes 52 40-hour workweeks using the CEO's total compensation.
 All data are actual, derived from proxy statements.

-The average annual income earned by workers is taken from the U.S. Bureau of Labor Statistics (BLS) Current Employment Statistics Survey—Table B-2: Average hours and earnings of production and non-supervisory employees on private nonfarm payrolls.
+The average annual income earned by workers is taken from the U.S. Bureau of Labor Statistics (BLS) Current Employment Statistics Survey.
+Specifically, it is the average hours and earnings of production and nonsupervisory employees on private nonfarm payrolls.
 The average weekly pay is multiplied by 52.

 CEO Name and Company: The name of the CEO and company affiliation is derived from the proxy statement.
 The website does not adjust for CEO changes at a company after the fiscal year.

 Salary: Salary paid to the CEO for the fiscal year.

 Bonus: Bonus paid to the CEO in the fiscal year.

 Value of Stock Awards: The value of the stock awards granted in a fiscal year as listed in the Summary Compensation Table.
 Stock awards are in the form of stock or restricted stock that is either time vesting or performance vesting.

 Value of Option Awards: The value of stock option awards granted in a fiscal year as listed in the Summary Compensation Table.
 Stock options are the right to purchase a specified number of common stock at a stated exercise price for a specified period of time.